What is mobile phone insurance?

-It’s important to report damage or theft to your insurance provider (and the police, if applicable) as soon as it happens.
+It’s important to report damage and theft to your insurance provider as soon as it happens.
 Some insurance providers will insist you do this within 24 hours.
-If your phone’s been stolen, you should report this to the police or make a claim within a certain time – often 24 hours or less.
+If your phone’s been stolen, you should report this to the police too.

 You should also check whether your policy covers you while you’re abroad, especially if you’re away frequently or for an extended time.
-There could be limitations to the cover that you have overseas.
+Your travel insurance may also cover your mobile phone.